Answers to Frequently Asked Questions: An Essential Guide for Newbies

 ● Singles: Some collectors only collect one card from a deck, their focus being on the unique card backs.
 Or they might have a binder full of Jokers all from different decks and with different artwork.
 Due to the elaborate design of the Ace of Spades, some collectors focus exclusively on collecting these.

-● Ultimate playing card holiday gift guide
+● Ultimate playing card holiday gift guide for 2018

 ● Playing cards about novels